tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

-and tried to make up his mind whether it would be better to go down and face Jenny Skunk or to try to hide under the hay in one of the nests, and all the time he kept listening and listening and listening for the footsteps of Farmer Brown's boy.
+and tried to make up his mind whether it would be better to go down and face Jenny Skunk or to try to hide under the hay in one of the nests, and all the time he kept listening and listening and listening for the footsteps of Farmer Brown's girl.

-At last he heard them, and he knew by the sound that Farmer Brown's boy was coming in a hurry.
-He had heard the noise of the hens and was coming to find out what it was all about.
+At last he heard them, and he knew by the sound that Farmer Brown's girl was coming in a hurry.
+She had heard the noise of the hens and was coming to find out what it was all about.
 Unc' Billy hoped that now Jenny Skunk would retreat through the hole in the floor and give him a chance to escape.

-"He's coming!
-Farmer Brown's boy is coming, Brer Skunk!
+"She's coming!
+Farmer Brown's girl is coming, Sis Skunk!
 Yo' better get away while yo' can!" whispered Unc' Billy.

-"I hear him," replied Jenny calmly.
-"I'm waiting for him to open the door for me to go out.
+"I hear her," replied Jenny calmly.
+"I'm waiting for her to open the door for me to go out.
 It will be much easier than squeezing through that hole."

 Unc' Billy gasped.
-He knew, of course, that it was Jenny Skunk's boast that he feared no one, but it was hard to believe that Jenny really intended to face Farmer Brown's boy right in his own henhouse where Jenny had no business to be.
-He hoped that at last Jenny's boldness would get him into trouble.
+He knew, of course, that it was Jenny Skunk's boast that she feared no one, but it was hard to believe that Jenny really intended to face Farmer Brown's girl right in her own henhouse where Jenny had no business to be.
+He hoped that at last Jenny's boldness would get her into trouble.
 Yes, he did.
 You see, that might give him a chance to slip away himself.
 Otherwise, he would be in a bad fix.

 The latch on the door rattled.
 Unc' Billy crept into one of the nests, but frightened as he was, he couldn't keep from peeping over the edge to see what would happen.
 The door swung open, letting in a flood of light.
 The hens stopped their noise.
-Farmer Brown's boy stood in the doorway and looked in.
-Jenny Skunk lifted his big plume of a tail just a bit higher than usual and calmly and without the least sign of being in a hurry walked straight towards the open door.
-Of course Farmer Brown's boy saw him at once.
+Farmer Brown's girl stood in the doorway and looked in.
+Jenny Skunk lifted her big plume of a tail just a bit higher than usual and calmly and without the least sign of being in a hurry walked straight towards the open door.
+Of course Farmer Brown's girl saw her at once.

-"So it's you, you black and white rascal!" he exclaimed.
+"So it's you, you black and white rascal!" she exclaimed.
 "I suppose you expect me to step out of your way, and I suppose I will do just that very thing.
 You are the most impudent and independent fellow of my acquaintance.
 That's what you are.
 You didn't get any eggs, because I